misterraina/misterraina/README.md

 - 🤔 I’m looking for help with opportunities.
 - 📫 How to reach me: 21bee016@smvdu.ac.in

-** 🕸 Full Stack Development Engineer | 💻Open Source Contributor
+** 🕸 Full Stack Development | 💻Open Source Contributor

 ** Technologies